MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemField.md

 Get-VSTeamWorkItemfield bug
 ```

-Returns the fields for "Bug" WorkItems in the current Project's Process Template.
+Returns the fields for "Bug" WorkItems in the current project's process template.

 ### Example 2